 Add the egg and the heavy cream/buttermilk to the flour mixture and mix until just combined (you may not need all of the liquid if the flour absorbs it all, add most of it at first and add the last bit if necessary).
 The dough will be wet and sticky.

 Scrape dough onto a generously floured large wooden cutting board or work surface.
-The dough will be sticky, so take extra care flouring your hands and the sides and top of the dough as well, lightly patting it flat and into a rectangle shape, about 3/4 inch think (make sure it doesn't stick!
+The dough will be sticky, so take extra care flouring your hands and the sides and top of the dough as well, lightly patting it flat and into a rectangle shape, about 3/4 inch thick (make sure it doesn't stick!
 Add more flour to the board if necessary).
 Don't overwork the dough, as you want the butter inside to stay as cold as possible until the scones head into the oven, ensuring a flaky result!

 Depending on your preference, you can use a round floured cookie or biscuit cutter to cut circles, or use a bench/dough scraper or knife to cut triangles.
 Flip each cut scone over and place upside down on the parchment lined baking sheet (the bottoms are flatter and will look prettier as the tops of the scones), spacing a couple inches apart.
 Lightly brush heavy cream on top of the scones (but not the sides), followed by a sprinkle of coarse sugar.